kushagraverma000/floatchat/README.md

 # floatchat

-AI chat interface to explore ARGO float oceanographic data
+AI assistant to explore and visualize ARGO float oceanographic data using natural language.

+## How to run

+...